-Put in top of double boiler, having water boiling in under part.
+Put milk in top of double boiler, having water boiling in under part.
 Cover, and let stand on top of range until milk around edge of double boiler has a bead-like appearance.
-Use this old fashioned cooking tip when a recipe calls for scalded milk.

 A pinch of baking soda stirred into milk that is to be boiled will prevent curdling.

 A spoonful of grated horseradish will keep a pan of milk sweet for days.

 Milk will keep sweet longer in a shallow pan than in a pitcher.

 A good substitute for cream can be made with fresh milk, a little butter and flour.

 Prick them with a pin; if good, the oil will instantly spread around the puncture.

 Always grate nutmegs at the blossom end first.

 Put sugar in a smooth granite saucepan or omelet pan, place over hot part of range, and stir constantly until melted and of the color of maple syrup.
 Care must be taken to prevent sugar from adhering to sides of pan or spoon.

 Continue the caramelizing of sugar (see above) until syrup is quite brown and a whitish smoke arises from it.
 Add an equal quantity of boiling water, and simmer until of the consistency of a thick syrup.
 Of use in coloring soups, sauces, etc.